Book on WhatsAppUsually replies in minutes · Tents from ₹6,300

 When does Rann Utsav 2026-27 start and end?

-Rann Utsav 2026-27 runs from 5 November 2026 to 4 March 2027 — 133 days of cultural performances, full moon nights and tent-city stays at Dhordo in the White Rann of Kutch.
+Rann Utsav 2026-27 runs from 1 November 2026 to 7 March 2027 — 127 Nights of cultural performances, full moon nights and tent-city stays at Dhordo in the White Rann of Kutch.
 The exact opening ceremony date is confirmed each year by Gujarat Tourism, but the festival traditionally opens in early November and continues until early March.

 How much does Rann Utsav cost in 2026-27?